simoncoles/zigbee2mqtt-capture/README.md

 The easiest way to get this running is to use Docker.

-The one environment variable you need to set is `MQTT_BROKER`.
+The one environment variable you have to set is `MQTT_BROKER`.
 This should be the URL connection string for your MQTT broker, which has the domain name/IP address, username, and password in (plus the ssl or not).

 To launch a Docker container with the `MQTT_BROKER` environment variable, you can use the following command: